Crowdfunding One-Stop Service|

 Established in 2016, dedicated in helping entrepreneurs on fund raising through equity crowdfunding.
 Mr. Crowd is a FINRA member and also a SEC-registered equity crowdfunding platform, where a community of retail investors invests their money in small to medium-sized enterprises.
 Through Title III of the JOBS Act, enterprises can raise capital by selling part of their business to retail investors, and raise up to 1 million USD in a 12 months period.

-Currently, outside of the US and the UK, equity crowdfunding still remains illegal in most countries.
-Therefore, Mr. Crowd is going to provide one-stop company incorporate and fund raising service.
+Mr. Crowd provides one-stop company incorporation and crowd funding services.
 Not only do we assist qualified enterprises to register their business in the US and set up a company bank account, we are also partnered with professional legal consultants and CPAs to help entrepreneurs with any legal advices and accounting needs.
 All of which are here to help enterprises to raise funds on Mr. Crowd equity crowdfunding platform.
 The professional team here at Mr. Crowd is committed to providing entrepreneurs any assistance and consular services.

 Applying for Employer Identification Number

 CPAs Provide Accounting, Payroll, and Taxes Related Services

 Legal Consultants Provide Legal Advices and Drafting of Documents